ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 # Adding and managing content

-This section of the Guide describes the various tools and approaches available to catalog administrators to add, edit, orgnize, and delete catalog entries (datasets).
+This section of the Guide describes the various tools and approaches available to catalog administrators to add, edit, organize, and delete catalog entries (datasets).

 ## Data types and external resources